 It really does depend on your reasons for wanting to try the keto diet in the first place.

-For me the benefits were quick and dramatic.
-Giving up certain foods such as bread may be difficult, but the gains far outweigh any temporary inconveniece experienced in the beginning.
+Giving up certain foods such as bread may be difficult, but the multiple health gains far outweigh any temporary inconveniece experienced in the beginning.

 As you learn more about this diet, you will find out for yourself how long you want to stay on it.